Nonlocality without entanglement in exclusion of quantum states: results on LOCC protocols

-If the last outcome is unable to eliminate any of the states, Alice communicates the corresponding information to Bob.
+Suppose, any outcome of Alice, i.e., $i=i*$ is unable to eliminate any of the states, Alice communicates the corresponding information to next person.
 In this case, Bob has to antidistinguish $N$ states, or he may communicate sufficiently so that the next party can complete the task.
-Bob can choose a measurement of the same type as Alice's.
-Similarly, if Bob's last outcome cannot eliminate any state, he communicates the outcome to the next party.

-If all parties except the last one have the same $N$-th POVM operator that fails to eliminate any state, the last party receives all $N$ states corresponding to that run.
-For antidistinguishability, the last party must then antidistinguish all the states.
-Hence, the set of multipartite antidistinguishable states is trivially antidistinguishable, as at least one party necessarily possesses an antidistinguishable set of states. \end{proof} This is a departure from the case of LOCC distinguishability of product states, where asymmetry of the result exists depending on the starter of the protocol.
+If all parties except the last one have at least one POVM element that fails to eliminate any state, then there exists a branch of the protocol in which none of the first $m-1$ parties eliminates any state.
+Along this branch, the last party receives all $N$ states.
+Since perfect antidistinguishability must succeed on every branch, the last party must antidistinguish all $N$ states by a local measurement alone.
+Therefore, the success of the protocol does not depend on any prior communication before this party acts. \end{proof} \begin{lemma} LOCC antidistinguishability of a set of multipartite product states does not depend on the starter of the protocol. \end{lemma} \begin{proof} This is the direct Consequence of the previous Theorem.
+The protocol can be initiated by any party, as the antidistinguishing task will be completed once the protocol reaches the party whose local states are themselves antidistinguishable. \end{proof}

+This is a departure from the case of LOCC distinguishability of product states, where asymmetry of the result exists depending on the starter of the protocol\cite{hardy}.